Near Rutledge in Morgan County, Georgia — The American South (South Atlantic)

 Erected 2009 by Morgan County Bicentennial Committee.

 Location.
-33° 32.404′ N, 83° 37.45′ W. Marker is near Rutledge, Georgia, in Morgan County.
-Marker is at the intersection of Reese Road and Durden Road, on the right when traveling south on Reese Road.
+33° 41.287′ N, 83° 34.992′ W. Marker is near Rutledge, Georgia, in Morgan County.
+Marker is at the intersection of Fairplay Road and Prospect Road, on the left when traveling north on Fairplay Road.
 Touch for map.
 Marker is in this post office area: Rutledge GA 30663, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Old Loyd Place (approx. 4 miles away); Brownwood-Centennial (approx. 4.2 miles away); Newborn (approx. 4.3 miles away); Antioch Baptist Church (approx. 5.3 miles away); Pennington (approx. 5.3 miles away); The March to the Sea (approx. 5.7 miles away); Rutledge (approx. 6 miles away); Rutledge Station (approx. 6 miles away).
+Hard Labor Creek State Park (approx. 2.1 miles away); Matthew Talbot (approx. 2.8 miles away); Rutledge Station (approx. 4.6 miles away); Rutledge (approx. 4.6 miles away); Mallory (approx. 4.8 miles away); Flat Rock (approx. 4.8 miles away); The March to the Sea (approx. 4.8 miles away); Bostwick (approx. 5.2 miles away).
 Touch for a list and map of all markers in Rutledge.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 31, 2020.
 This page originally submitted on June 14, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 673 times since then and 31 times this year.
-Photos: 1, 2. submitted on June 14, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page has been viewed 1,109 times since then and 11 times this year.
+Last updated on November 24, 2011, by Keith S Smith of West Chester, Pennsylvania.
+Photos: 1, 2, 3, 4, 5. submitted on June 14, 2009, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.